Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Introduced to Vue custom directives.

 **Thoughts:** Directives are neat.
 I like custom directives, and I appreciate how much it relies on vanilla JS, which is a bit refreshing.
 That said, some of the syntax is a bit complex to me.
 Everything that I've read says that Vue directives are much simpler than the equivalents in React and Angular, so maybe I'm just over-thinking them.

+### Day 90: Wednesday, May 1st, 2019

+**Today's Progress:** Introduced to Vue filters and mixins.

+**Thoughts:** Filters and mixins are easy to understand and implement.
+However, I'm having trouble thinking of a use case for a global mixin, even though I understand how they work.
+Side note: I had to take a few extra days off from coding due to losing internet for the weekend and having to deal with bad weather.
+I looked at my entry for Day 89, and couldn't remember much about Vue custom directives.
+Will definitely need to review.